Become a Writing Tutor

 - Would you like a paid position in which you make your own hours, meet a range of interesting students, and continue to learn on the job?

 Each year, the Writing Center recruits freshmen, sophomore, and junior level students from all majors to become paid writing tutors in our Center.
-In order to be eligible to tutor, you will need to sign up for the training course offered in D term, Peer Tutoring in Writing.
+In order to be eligible to tutor, you will need to sign up for the training course offered in A term, Teaching Writing.
 This is a great opportunity not only to get training for a rewarding position at the Center, but to improve your own writing.
 If you do well in this course, you will be invited to join the next year's experienced tutoring staff in the Writing Center.